stashed/elasticsearch/docs/elasticsearch.md

 - `spec.task.name` specifies the name of the `Task` crd that specifies the Functions and their execution order to restore a Elasticsearch database.
 - `spec.repository.name` specifies the `Repository` crd that holds the backend information where our backed up data has been stored.
 - `spec.target.ref` refers to the AppBinding crd for the `restored-elasticsearch` database.
+- `spec.interimVolumeTemplate` specifies a PVC template to store the restored data temporarily before inserting into the targeted Elasticsearch database.
 - `spec.rules` specifies that we are restoring from the latest backup snapshot of the database.

 > **Warning:** Label `kubedb.com/kind: Elasticsearch` is mandatory if you are using KubeDB to deploy the database.
 Otherwise, the database will be stuck in `Initializing` state.